Inflammatory Bowel Disease – IBD

 - Blood tests

 - Stool analysis

 How Do We Treat IBD?

 Each patient has a different experience with IBD so treatment options will vary.
 Anti-inflammatory drugs or immunosuppressive medication can help manage a majority of cases.
 This will prevent the immune system from attacking the digestive tract.
 Some patients find that diet modification can help reduce IBD symptoms and replace nutrients that have been lost.
 In addition, managing stress and resting are shown to improve symptoms.
 In severe cases, surgery may be necessary.

 Schedule A Consultation

 It is in our very character to put you, the patient, first.
-If you live in the New York City metropolitan area and require a gastroenterologist you should contact Concorde Gastroenterology at (646) 971-0237.
+If you live in the New York City metropolitan area and require a gastroenterologist you should appointment Vanguard Gastroenterology at Call us.
 Don’t just live with irritable bowel disease.
 We offer four convenient locations to choose from.
 Our doctors are among the best in their field and you can be confident in the care you receive.